leftaroundabout/constrained-categories/README.md

   - [`SPDistribute`](http://hackage.haskell.org/package/constrained-categories-0.2.0.0/docs/Control-Arrow-Constrained.html#t:SPDistribute) combines the product- and sum-classes in the algebraic sense: it offers the isomorphism _a_ · (_b_ + _c_) = _a_ · _b_ + _a_ · _c_, in Haskell `(a, Either b c) <-> Either (a,b) (a,c)`.
   - [`HasAgent`](http://hackage.haskell.org/package/constrained-categories-0.2.0.0/docs/Control-Category-Constrained.html#t:HasAgent), [`CartesianAgent`](hackage.haskell.org/package/constrained-categories-0.2.0.0/docs/Control-Arrow-Constrained.html#t:CartesianAgent) and [`PointAgent`](hackage.haskell.org/package/constrained-categories-0.2.0.0/docs/Control-Arrow-Constrained.html#t:PointAgent) have little to do with category theory as such; they just offer a useful little eDSL for defining arrows in general categories in a similar way as you would in **Hask**, by “pretending” the “results” of your computation are **Hask** objects.
 The idea is similar to the syntactic sugar offered by [arrow notation](https://www.haskell.org/arrows/syntax.html).

+Pros & cons
+---

+This project differs in particular from [Hask](http://hackage.haskell.org/package/hask) in that the constraints are used explicitly in all the generic functions which somehow compose morphisms.
+That, frankly, makes the signatures of even simple generic operations look awful, because they internally use compositions with tuples and functor-applications.
+For instance,

+    guard :: (MonadPlus m k, Arrow k (->), Function k, UnitObject k ~ (), Object k Bool) => Bool `k` m ()

+    forever :: (Monad m k, Function k, Arrow k (->), Object k a, Object k b, Object k (m a), Object k (m (m a)), ObjectPoint k (m b), Object k (m (m b)))
+         => m a `k` m b

+The good thing is that all these constraints can be automatically inferred (and, hopefully, inlined & optimised) by the compiler.
+For any actual instantiation, you shouldn't need to worry, because these combined constraints are trivially fulfilled if so are the components.

+Trying to generalise random existing code to the classes in this package works empirically kind of well (see [this example](https://github.com/leftaroundabout/constrained-categories/blob/master/examples/Hask.hs)), only when writing more generic stuff the compiler will ask for a lot of things along the lines `Could not infer Object k (c (m a, Bool)) from ...`.
+This can generally be fixed easily, pretty much by pasting the requested constraints in the signature.
+Obviously though, this isn't altogether nice and scales badly, in terms of code-amount.

+In [Hask](http://hackage.haskell.org/package/hask), the `Op` constraint is only required for generating &ldquo;new&rdquo; arrows; the general philosophy seems to be to pack constraints in GADT dictionaries as much a possible.
+All in all, that is probably the better solution, but off the top it does require more structure (e.g. `observe`) that differs substantially from the standard modules.

+So all in all, this project may be seen as a brute-force hack, generalising the traditional base-classes as much as possible without actually changing the interface.